SublimeText/LaTeXTools/README.markdown

   * `options`: allows you to specify a TeX option, such as `--shell-escape`.
 This must be a tuple: that is, use `options: ["--shell-escape"]`
   * In addition, there can be platform-specific settings.
 An important one for Windows is `distro`, which must be set to either `miktex` or `texlive`.
   * A platform-specific setting that is common to all builders is `env`.
 This can be used to set environment variables *before* running the actual builder.
 Setting e.g. `TEXINPUTS` is a possible use case.

+**Viewer settings**:

+ * `viewer`: the viewer you want to use.
+Leave blank (`""`) or set to `"default"`for the platform-specific viewer.
+Can also be set to `"preview"` if you want to use Preview on OS X or `"command"` to use an arbitrary command.
+For details on the `"command"` option, see the section of the viewer documentation above.
+ * `viewer_settings`: these are viewer-specific settings.
+Please see the viewers documentation above.

 **Bibliographic references settings**: